ozfortress/ozfortress_docs/docs/rules/global.md

 + Any and all mercenary requests, along with approval of mercenaries.
 + logs.tf links for each map played.
 + Anything else that teams deem essential to the correct running of their official match.

+### 3.1.2.
+Match Extensions
+Teams may request an extension for a match through their division administrator.
+If an extension is granted, both teams must agree on a date within the allocated time.
+Opposing teams are not obligated to accept a request for an extension, although compromise and sportsmanship between teams is encouraged.

 ### 3.2.
 Organisational Responsibilities
 The responsibility for these tasks falls upon the team captain of each team.
 If they are unable to complete these tasks or ensure these tasks are completed, they must nominate another team member to ensure their completion.
 All Official Matches need either a Captain or Nominated Player to act in a captain capacity for the duration of the match, this ensures each match runs as smoothly as possible.